HaiderGhauri/Frontend-Projects/README.md

 - **Admin Actions:** Admin can delete books and reviews, and a "Logout" button is available.
 The admin can also add new books by selecting a file and entering a book title.
 - **Delete Actions:** Each book and review has a delete button that removes the respective item when clicked.
 When logged out, the admin credentials are removed from local storage.

-## 8. Meal Generator
-This project allows users to search for meals and view detailed information about each meal.

-### Features:
-- **Search Bar:** Users can input keywords in the search bar, and meals related to the keyword are displayed.
-- **Meal Details:** Clicking on a meal's image will show detailed information about that meal, including:
-  - The meal's name
-  - Meal image
-  - Category
-  - Region
-  - Instructions for preparation
-  - Ingredients and measurements
-- **Random Meal Generator:** A button allows users to generate a random meal.
-When clicked, a random meal is displayed.
-- **API Data:** All meal information is fetched from an API.